 Elizabeth D'Amico is a senior behavioral scientist at the RAND Corporation and a licensed clinical psychologist.
-D'Amico is nationally recognized for her work developing, implementing, and evaluating interventions for adolescents.
-She is a member of the Motivational Interviewing Network of Trainers (MINT) and the interventions she has developed all utilize motivational interviewing (MI).
+D'Amico is nationally recognized for her work developing, implementing, and evaluating interventions for adolescents and young adults.
+She is a member of the Motivational Interviewing Network of Trainers (MINT).

 D'Amico has evaluated motivational interviewing (MI) interventions with adolescents and young adults in a variety of settings, including middle schools, primary care, homeless shelters, and teen court.
 She has grants focused on prevention for substance use for urban Native American adolescents and young adults that integrate MI with traditional practices, such as beading and Native American cooking.
 She is currently conducting a large clinical trial to address suicide prevention among Alaska Native youth in Alaska.
 She has conducted epidemiological work to examine predictors and consequences of adolescent substance use, and is the principal investigator of a longitudinal study examining substance use patterns over 18 years among youth from sixth grade through age 28.
 Her most recent work has focused on the effects of medical marijuana advertising on adolescents' marijuana use.

 In 2016, D'Amico was recognized as a Fellow of the American Psychological Association for Division 50 (Society of Addiction Psychology).
 She received the Mentor of the Year Award in 2018 from RAND's Behavioral and Policy Sciences.
 She has expressed her views on how to talk to adolescents about marijuana legalization on the PBS news hour for the "In My Humble Opinion" (#IMHO) series.
 D'Amico received her Ph.D. in clinical psychology from the University of Texas.